EDUCBA Logo

 Format Controls-Spin Button

-Now under the Control tab, give the limit as per requirement and select cell link as well.
+Now under the Control tab, give the limit as per requirement and select the cell link.

 Format Controls-Spin Button 1